ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 expectElementExists(wrapper, VBtn) // ❌ Bad

-// ✅ GOOD: Inline when there's only one use of wrapper expectElementExists(createWrapper(), VBtn) // ✅ Good
+// ✅ GOOD: Inline when there's only one use of wrapper
+// this can apply to emitEvent, clickElement, etc. too expectElementExists(createWrapper(), VBtn) // ✅ Good

 // ❌ AVOID: Don't inline when wrapper is used multiple times